-The Disability Resource Center All People Accessible Business (APAB) Project offers businesses guidance to become more accessible and reach a broader customer base.
-Businesses that are designated as All People Accessible Businesses will be recognized and promoted by the DRC to the disability community and beyond.
+The Disability Resource Centers' Accessible Business for All People (ABAP) Project offers businesses guidance to become more accessible and reach a broader customer base.
+Businesses that are designated as Accessible Business for All People will be recognized and promoted by the DRC to the disability community and beyond.

 The Community Access Advocacy Team (CAAT) of the Disability Resource Center is a volunteer group of peers advocating for positive social change, the elimination of discriminatory barriers, and the creation of a supportive and fully accessible community environment.